Ecstasy Addiction: How Addictive Is It?

 - 300,000 adults (0.1% of individuals aged 26 or more)

 But 39,000 teenagers aged 12-17 (0.2% of the population at this age) are reported to have used Ecstasy.

 And the percentages are stable since 2002.
 The fact that many users eventually stop it could explain that.
 If the user rate is stable and there are new users every year – a roughly similar amount of consumers drop it.

 According to a 2009 cross-sectional survey, 20% of the studied 1,658 regular Ecstasy users qualified as addicted using the standard Severity of Dependence Scale.

 Ecstasy Pills Are Unpredictable

 Does that mean that Ecstasy is a safe drug?
-Maybe the 20% is not handling the drug right?
-If you make sure to drink enough water, don’t mix it with alcohol or other substances and only use it recreationally one at a time?
+Maybe 20% are not handling the drug correctly?
+If users make sure to drink enough water, not mix it with alcohol or other substances and only use it recreationally one at a time?

 Definitely no. Saying that MDMA is not declared as addictive, does not mean that it is not.
 And it does not mean that it is safe for physical health.
 Keep in mind: Ecstasy is illegal for a good reason.

-Finally, the pills sold as Ecstasy nowadays often do not merely contain MDMA, but also other unpredictable, addictive and health damaging substances.
-In this case, Ecstasy pill consumers can develop an addiction to f. ex.
-Methamphetamine regardless of their reaction to MDMA.
+Finally, the pills sold as Ecstasy nowadays often do not merely contain MDMA, but also other unpredictable, addictive, and health-damaging substances.
+In this case, Ecstasy pill consumers can develop an addiction to methamphetamine for example regardless of their reaction to MDMA.

 So many MDMA addicts are in fact addicted to several substances at the same time.